 The FTA will create opportunities for New Zealand businesses large and small to grow, invest and diversify, and support New Zealand’s economic recovery from the pandemic.
 The agreement will cut costs and red tape for New Zealand exporters, allowing them to compete on a level playing field in the EU.

 Trade for all

 The FTA also delivers on the Government’s Trade for All objectives in helping to ensure our trade policy benefits all New Zealanders, contributing to increased well-being and sustainability.
 The FTA contains commitments to support social, economic and environmental objectives, and the partnership with Māori under te Titiri o Waitangi/the Treaty of Waitangi.
-As a result, the FTA will lay the foundations for even stronger, and a more inclusive connection between the European Union and NZ in the future, including involvement of officials, academics, representatives of Māori organisations, business and civil society.
+As a result, the FTA will lay the foundations for even stronger and more inclusive connection between the European Union and NZ in the future, including through the involvement of officials, academics, representatives of Māori organisations, business and civil society.

 The NZ-EU FTA preserves the unique status of the Treaty of Waitangi.
-The EU recognises the importance of this to New Zealand, and has agreed to the inclusion of a Treaty of Waitangi exception to ensure the government can meet its obligations to Māori.
+The EU recognised the importance of this to New Zealand, and agreed to the inclusion of a Treaty of Waitangi exception to ensure the government can meet its obligations to Māori.
 This provision is consistent with all of New Zealand’s recent FTAs.